D. C. F. Moodie: Personal life

-Genial and sociable but erratic, "Zulu" Moodie as he had been dubbed seemed to be continually in the public eye: he put himself forward as candidate for the seat of Encounter Bay, but was hissed down; he offered to lead a contingent to fight in the Transvaal, then to organise a South Australian Guerrilla Force; he wrote "Letters to the Editor" on subjects as diverse as decoding the Biblical 666 and the ban on ostrich farming.
+At one time, he put himself forward as candidate for the seat of Encounter Bay, but was hissed down; he offered to lead a contingent to fight in the Transvaal, then to organise a South Australian Guerrilla Force; he wrote "Letters to the Editor" on subjects as diverse as decoding the Biblical 666 and the ban on ostrich farming.
 He was in the forefront in organising a Literary Society, then after being elected Secretary, claimed to have lost the minute book and resigned.

 Return to British Africa

 In 1883 he made a brief return to the Colony of Natal, then around September 1883 returned for good.
 Around 1889 or 1890 he founded a newspaper The South African Rambler, which may not have survived its first issue.

 He died at sea aboard a steamer off the island of Tenerife, perhaps en route between Cape Town and London.